PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 ### Will my connected accounts be shared with the workflow?

-No, your connected accounts **will not** be shared.
-Instead copied workflows will display a slot in actions that required a connected account, so the user of the copied workflow can provide their own accounts instead.
+No, your connected accounts are not shared.
+Instead, copied workflows display a slot in actions that require a connected account, so the user of the copied workflow can provide their own accounts instead.

 For example, if one of your steps relies on a Slack connected account to send a message, then the copied workflow will display the need to connect a Slack account.